nihalpasham/rustBoot-book/src/usage/rpi4.md

 - &nbsp; rustBoot.bin
 - &nbsp; signed-example-image.itb

-### Copying a root file system:
+### 💼 &nbsp; Adding a root file system:
 There are many ways to add a root file-system to the second ext2/3/4 partition.
 One way is to copy a root file system to an empty ext2/3/4 drive:
-- Maintainers of a particular linux distribution provide pre-built OS images.
+- Maintainers of a linux distribution provide pre-built OS images.
 These images usually contain several partitions such as -
     - `boot:` contains the bootloader, kernel, dtb, ramdisk and other stuff
     - `system:` contains the root file system
     - `others:` may contain other partitions for things such as storage etc.
 - simply download an OS image or a pre-built linux distribution from the maintainers website.
-    - In this example, I'll be using the `apertis` distribution.
+    - in this example, I'll be using the [`apertis`](https://www.apertis.org/download/) distribution.
-- it’s usually in a compressed (zImage) format.
-Decompress it using a tool like unarchiver to get a disk image.
+- it’s usually in a compressed (zImage) format, decompress it using a tool like unarchiver to get a disk image.
 - use `partx --show` to list all partitions
 ```powershell
 $ partx --show __linux_image_filepath__